omsf/feworkshop.org/archive/2024/index.md

 ![A photo of organizers of the workshop.](organizers.jpg "Organizers, Leiden 2024")

 # Keynote Speaker: Max Welling
-* **Institution**: Chief Technology Officer  and Co-founder at CuspAI / Professor of Computational chemisry at University Amsterdam
+* **Institution**: Chief Technology Officer and Co-founder at CuspAI; Professor of Computational chemisry at University of Amsterdam
 * **Title**: "Free Energy Is All You Need"

 <center>